-In conclusion, it is telling that despite a design that arguably limits the ability to form bonds among group members, a strong effect emerges according to which poor subjects from a different group receive less from both rich and poor participants alike.
-It is only reasonable to expect that in the real world, where group bonds are more salient, such interactions are even more important.
-Clearly, a crucial element of our design is that subjects do not get to choose their partners for the public good game: it is possible that when economic agents are given freedom of choice in transactions, the freedom itself helps build the required mutual trust.
+Our findings have implications for cooperation in many economic contexts where group bonds abound.
+Clearly, a crucial element of our design is that subjects do not get to choose their partners for the public good game: it is possible that when economic agents are given freedom of choice in transactions, the freedom itself helps to build the required mutual trust.
 However, to the extent that differences - possibly under multiple dimensions - do reduce mutual trust, leading to suboptimal outcomes, subjects might learn to expect this and simply reduce the occasions for economic interactions with fellow citizens who are somehow different from them.
-That is, if integration is not imposed, given the results from our experiment, it is only natural to expect that it will not happen - precisely what recent experimental evidence shows in the case of endogenous group formation (Stallen et al., 2023).
+That is, if integration is not imposed, given the results from our experiment, it is only natural to expect that it will not happen